techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (157)
 Which of the following is the most appropriate way to handle invalid arguments in a public method?

-a.
-Throw java.lang.InvalidArgumentException.
+A. Throw java.lang.InvalidArgumentException.

-b.
-Throw java.lang.IllegalArgumentException.
+B. Throw java.lang.IllegalArgumentException.

-c.
-Check for argument validity in an assert statement, which throws AssertionError when the arguments are invalid. d.
-Use non-assert code to check for argument validity.
+C. Check for argument validity in an assert statement, which throws AssertionError when the arguments are invali
+D.
+D. Use non-assert code to check for argument validity.
 If invalid arguments are detected, explicitly throw AssertionError.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: